 The PostConf GUI makes it easy to train Spamassassin's Bayes DB with

-front-ends to postcat, postsuper, and sa-learn.
+front-ends to postcat, postsuper and sa-learn.
 Trouble is that it is also

 easy to corrupt a Bayesian DB and actually cause the server to receive more